ttameshige/logistic_model_IR-laser_Cre-loxP/README.md

 install_cmdstan()
 ```

-For other R packages: 'tidyverse', 'ggplot2' and 'dplyr', installation was done by following commands.
+For other R packages: 'tidyverse', 'ggplot2' and 'dplyr', see tidyverse web page https://tidyverse.tidyverse.org/
+In my environment, installation was done by following commands.
 ```{r}
 install.packages("tidyverse")
 ```